Just like anyone else, I battle distraction and opportunity overwhelm on a daily basis.

 I’m always curious how other people stay productive, focus on what matters and finish what they start.
-I asked you on Twitter if you’d be interested in hearing about how I get shit done and the overwhelming response was “Yes, do it!”

 So, what follows is every tip, trick, and hack that I use to stay prolific, get shit done and win the battle for focus.

 The first battle of the day often determines how the rest of the day will play out.
 If I can resist the temptation to get sucked into checking email in the morning, I can often get something meaningful accomplished right away.
 A quick win in the morning sets the right tone for the rest of the day.